The difference between growth and scaling and why it matters

 A degree of repeatable and predictable systems is necessary to achieve scalability.
 Companies can increase their consumer base from a few thousand to millions by establishing and improving these systems.

 Process management is similar to outsourcing in that you must delegate the little tasks.
-Ensuring that procedures are recorded and that others may use them without needing step-by-step instructions is crucial.
+Ensuring that procedures are recorded, and others may use them without step-by-step instructions is crucial.

 As a small business owner, you likely have open contact lines with every employee.
 However, as your company grows, you must focus on strategic issues and delegate responsibility for running the day-to-day operations of your company to others.